 Constable spoke in a Financial Times energy summit debate, opposing the motion, “Fossil fuels are doomed,” stating that “for my own part I suspect renewables really are doomed, on physical grounds, and that the axe of thermodynamic reality is already falling.”

 June 6, 2018

-Constable wrote an article for CapX criticising the Rampion Offshore Wind Farm, despite having insisted in a Guardian comment article three years before that he was “not anti-wind farms – but they should be offshore.” ,
+Constable wrote an article for CapX criticising the Rampion Offshore Wind Farm, despite having stated in a 2007 Guardian comment article that he was “not anti-wind farms – but they should be offshore.” ,

 April 25, 2018